ultralytics/ultralytics/docs/en/models/yolo11.md

         CLI commands are available to directly run the models:

         ```bash
-        # Load a COCO-pretrained YOLOv8n model and train it on the COCO8 example dataset for 100 epochs
+        # Load a COCO-pretrained YOLO11n model and train it on the COCO8 example dataset for 100 epochs
-        yolo train model=yolov8n.pt data=coco8.yaml epochs=100 imgsz=640
+        yolo train model=yolo11n.pt data=coco8.yaml epochs=100 imgsz=640

-        # Load a COCO-pretrained YOLOv8n model and run inference on the 'bus.jpg' image
+        # Load a COCO-pretrained YOLO11n model and run inference on the 'bus.jpg' image
-        yolo predict model=yolov8n.pt source=path/to/bus.jpg
+        yolo predict model=yolo11n.pt source=path/to/bus.jpg
         ```

 ## Citations and Acknowledgements

-If you use the YOLOv8 model or any other software from this repository in your work, please cite it using the following format:
+If you use YOLO11 or any other software from this repository in your work, please cite it using the following format:

 !!! quote ""